Surrogacy is a sensitive issue and should be approached with a medical and legal team of professionals.

 At Raftons, we specialise in family law matters, including surrogacy.
 We can help you navigate this process safely with minimal risk to yourself and everyone involved.

-For more information, contact one of our Sydney offices on 1300 4 FAMILY.
+For more information, contact one of our Sydney offices.